News

 Issue 4 (November 2025)

 On November 4, 2025, the Pennsylvania General election took place.
-While these elections seem minuscule compared to that of the president, governor, and Senate elections, these elections are often overlooked.
+While these elections seem minuscule compared to those of the president, governor, and Senate elections, these elections are often overlooked.

 The current justices also want to fund a $914,000 voter education program paid for by the National ACLU to raise awareness about state Supreme Court retention elections.